top of page

 DAY 1: LES MIELLES AND OUAISNE

-The following day, I headed for the heathy-looking Les Mielles Nature Reserve next to St. Ouen, aiming for the tiny, hairy Byrsinus.
+The following day, I headed for the heathy habitat of Les Mielles Nature Reserve next to St. Ouen, looking for the tiny, hairy Byrsinus.
 The habitat was very promising, with low-growing scrub, sandy soil and small clusters of Erodium.
 After having walked a few hundred metres from a carpark and taking in the habitat en route, I realised that this may be more difficult than I first envisioned, for nearly every plant was suitable for bugs.
 There were great swathes of them – endless brassicas, thousands of Wild Carrot heads, plenty of scrubby heath areas.
 I saw an Argiope and a beautiful Blue-winged Grasshopper (Oedipoda caerulescens).
 I was then advised to leave the vicinity of a dead tree by some of the politest wasps I’ve ever encountered, who buzzed me slowly to let me know that they were nesting nearby, but weren’t persistent or pushy at all.

 Above: Blue-winged Grasshopper